PavanRangani/docs/docs/prd/tax/open-all-components-report.md

-# Open/ All Components/ Tax Return details reports
+# Open / All Components / Tax Return details reports

 - Open Components means that component whose status is Pedning & Received.
 - This report can be downloaded for associated entities or any single entity.